 To create a professional document, entities need to be arranged and sized just right.
 To help you do that, LayOut includes several tools and features, including a grid, inference cues, and an Arrange menu.
 When you select an entity, its bounding box has tools for moving, rotating, and scaling the entity, or you can use the keyboard or the Measurements box to enter precise changes.
 See the following sections for details about nudging your entities into the right position.

 Although documents tend to include more visual elements than text, you likely want a little text to add headings, bullet points, or other text to your document.
 In LayOut, you use the Text tool () to type text into a bounded or unbounded text box.
-Or you can import text that’s in a .txt or .rtf file.
-LayOut 2014 introduced Auto-Text, which can add your company name, the current date, or other predefined text anywhere you insert an Auto-Text tag.
+You can also bring text into LayOut by importing a supported text document.
+In the following sections, you find out how all these text options work.

 Every once in a while, depending on your SketchUp and LayOut preferences or perhaps the capabilities of your computer, SketchUp model entities don’t display well or at all in the LayOut document area.
 In this article, you find details and solutions to the most common SketchUp model entity display issues.